robertwenner/comics/doc/outputs.md

   "Beer brewing" this could be `beer-brewing.html`.

-* `href`: hash of the path to the comic's HTML file relative to the server root, er language, e.g., `comics/beer-brewing.html` for English.
+* `href`: hash of the path to the comic's HTML file relative to the server root, per language, e.g., `comics/beer-brewing.html` for English.

 * `url`: full URL to the HTML file for the comic in each language, e.g., `https://beercomics.com/comics/beer-brewing.html` for English.